5 Things That New Sales Reps Need To Do

 We did pretty well, built the company up to over $30M in sales in four years, took it public and eventually sold it for over $100M.
 (In the pre-internet bubble days that was considered a lot of money.)
 Our success was, in no small part, due to this crack sales team we created.

 Many people seem to believe that sales skill is inherent in a person, that “learning” sales isn’t something people do.
 I beg to differ.
 It’s a skill just like skiing or flying drones; it can be taught to even people who never thought they could sell.
-Therefore, I’d like to share our methods with you – the five most important things I would teach a new sales rep (And if I had to add a sixth to this list, it would be to use a proactive CRM, like Spiro.)
+Therefore, I’d like to share our methods with you – the five most important things I would teach a new sales rep (And if I had to add a sixth to this list, it would be to use an AI-Powered CRM, like Spiro.)

 Ask Open Ended Questions